TinyTitan/tinytitan.github.io/assembly.md

 share: true
 ---

 The following covers the asembly of the original TinyTitan case.
 We are currently in the process of moving to a much easier to assemble case that works with the RaspberryPi B+.
-Please note that the LED pictured attached to each RaspberryPi is no longer recomended and can be disregarded.
+Please note that the LED pictured attached to each RaspberryPi is no longer recomended, even for this older case design.

 ## Step 1
 Carefully remove the acrylic components required for a single TinyTitan cabinet from the laser cut sheet.
 Each piece is covered in protective paper.